 Metis employed the services of 360biolabs, a NATA accredited clinical trial speciality laboratory based in Melbourne, to test the efficacy of Metis PCA™ fibre’s anti-viral properties directly against SARS-CoV-2.
 The results were exciting.
 They showed the inactivation of SARS-CoV-2 after 3 hours of contact with the fibre.

-TGA certified as a Class 1 medical device
+Fibre registered as a Class 1 medical device

 Its use will be invaluable as the primary material in protective face masks, or as the filter layer in protective face masks, or other PPE.
 The anti-viral properties in masks made under the Colan PAM™ label, offer a unique advantage over any other cloth face masks found currently in the market.